 When it comes to pillow firmness, people tend to have strong opinions.
 Some prefer a soft, fluffy pillow that they can sink into, while others prefer a firmer option that provides more support.

-However, the best pillow firmness is actually somewhere in the middle.
+However, the best pillow firmness is somewhere in the middle.
 A medium-firm pillow offers the right balance of pressure relief and support, making it suitable for most people.

 A medium-firm pillow strikes the perfect balance, providing the ideal amount of give and support.
 As a result, it is the best option for most people.